demystifyfp/demystifyfp/content/fsharp/series/fstweet/persisting-new-user.md

   | _ -> Error ex
 ```

-More readble isn't it?
+More readable isn't it?

 ## Summary

-Awesome, We learned so many things in this blog post!
+Excellent, We learned a lot of things in this blog post!

-We started with initializing SQLProvider, then configured it to work with different datase in runtime, and followed it up by creating a function to return a new Data Context for every database operation.
+We started with initializing SQLProvider, then configured it to work with a different database in runtime, and followed it up by creating a function to return a new Data Context for every database operation.

 Finally, we transformed the return type of SQLProvider to our custom Domain type!

-The source code of this blog post is available on [GitHub](TODO)
+The source code of this blog post is available on [GitHub](https://github.com/demystifyfp/FsTweet/tree/v0.9)